HeardLibrary/digital-scholarship/host/wikidata/bot.md

 - Have access to a spreadsheet program that can edit CSV files.
 [Libre Office](https://www.libreoffice.org/) or [Open Office](https://www.openoffice.org/) is recommended, but Microsoft Excel is probably OK if you have it.
 (Microsoft Excel has the bad habit of sometimes messing up CSV files, but that usually doesn't happen if the CSV is uncomplicated and contains only Latin characters and no dates.)
 - Have a basic understanding of the Wikibase/Wikidata [data model](../../../lod/wikibase/).
 At a minimum, you should understand what items and properties are.
 - Have played around with the Wikidata graphical interface for editing items.
 Practice on the [test instance](https://test.wikidata.org/) or [Wikidata Sandbox](https://www.wikidata.org/wiki/Q4115189) if you haven't already done this.
-- Understand what a file path is.
-If you don't, read the Directories section [here for Mac](../../../computer/directories-mac/) or [here for Windows](../../../computer/directories-windows/).
 - Know how to run a program using the command line.
-If you don't read [this page for Mac](../../../computer/command-unix/) or [this page for Windows](../../../computer/command-windows/).
+If you don't, read [this page for Mac](../../../computer/command-unix/) or [this page for Windows](../../../computer/command-windows/).

 # Set up the bot